97Sichan/97Sichan/README.md

 ### Hi there 👋

 I am Sichan Kim interested in Data Engineer.
-My major is Data Science at University of Wisconsin - Madison
+My major is Data Science at University of Wisconsin - Madison.

+If you want to contact me, please send me an email or message!
 <!--
 **97Sichan/97Sichan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.